ssyuen/Note/README.md

-# C# String Utilities
+# C# Utilities

-Unique string utilities for C#.
-Currently working on it!
-Bear with me...
+Creating a library of additional and useful C# utilities